jupyterhub/jupyterhub/docs/source/reference/rest.md

 Pagination is available through the `offset` and `limit` query parameters on list endpoints, which can be used to return ideally sized windows of results.
-Here's an example code demonstrating pagination on the `GET /users` endpoint to fetch the first 20 records.
+Here's example code demonstrating pagination on the `GET /users` endpoint to fetch the first 20 records.

 ```python